geoscotton/conemo_app_copy/README.md

 `bower install`

-Serve this application using the built-in Grunt server from the root of a local clone
+Copy bower components for the web-view.

-`grunt serve`
+    cp -r bower* app/

-OR
+Serve this application using the built-in Grunt server from the app folder to work on the webview.

-Build this application including code quality review into a distribution copy from the root of a local clone
+	cd app

-`grunt`
+    grunt serve

 Add Purple Robot Client to Dependencies
 ---------------------------------------